How to Apply to Family Camp:

 - Children’s ages and developmental level.
 Children 9-years-of-age and older are suitable for the camp.
 Families with children younger than age 9 are considered for camp but sometimes deemed a poor fit; however in some cases families may attend camp with their older children while a younger child remains at home.

-If accepted to camp, OCB Staff requests detailed information about children’s interests, food preferences, and medical needs.
+If accepted to camp, OCB Staff requests detailed information about the family’s interests, food preferences, and medical needs.
 The staff also assists families to organize travel to camp.

 FEES FOR FAMILY CAMP: